MukhtarKaz/PolyglottalWeek-NewsBlogApp/README.md

 In case of Visual Studio Code: Open File > Preferences > Settings > Edit in settings.json as below:
 "python.linting.pylintArgs": ["--load-plugins", "pylint_flask"]

-## Resize pictures by Pillow
-pip install Pillow

-## Others

-### About Flask, and generally about Python

-1. Good suggestion if you make error
-2. Good Exception handling
-3. Circular import -
-4. Python ternary operator - "do something" if true else "do another thing"